snowflake1201/LeetCode/README.md

 104-
 111-
 1379-
+114-Use DFS to preorder traversal tree.
 ## BFS:
-94-Use BFS to inorder traversal tree.(write me)
+94-Use BFS to inorder traversal a BT.(write me)
 104-
 111-
+114-Use BFS to preorder traversal a BT.(write me)
 ## DP:
 509-DP abstract.
 ## Linklist: